Model-independent search for anisotropies in stochastic gravitational-wave backgrounds and application to LIGO-Virgo's first three observing Runs: SGWB Mapping

 We drop terms $\langle h_1 n_2 \rangle$ and $\langle h_2 n_1 \rangle$ since the GW signals and the instrumental noise are uncorrelated.
 The angle brackets here refer to an ensemble averaging, which is taken in practice by averaging over time, as well as frequency, baselines, and all other available independent measurements of the signal.

 We do not consider correlated noise in our discussion.
 However, there exists a type of noise, Schumann magnetic resonances caused by the EM field of the Earth, which can mimic a correlated SGWB in the detectors.
-Several methods have been proposed to mitigate these effects in a GW detector network, including noise subtraction methods~\cite{Coughlin_Schumann_2016, Coughlin_Schumann_2018,PhysRevD.90.023013,PhysRevD.87.123009}, the ``GW Geodesy'' method~\cite{Callister_Schumann_2018, Janssens_Schumann_2022}, and spectral modelling~\cite{PhysRevD.102.102005}.
+Several methods have been proposed to mitigate these effects in a GW detector network, including noise subtraction methods~\cite{Coughlin_Schumann_2016, Coughlin_Schumann_2018,PhysRevD.90.023013,PhysRevD.87.123009}, the ``GW Geodesy'' method~\cite{Callister_Schumann_2018, Janssens_Schumann_2022}, and spectral modeling~\cite{PhysRevD.102.102005}.

-In practice, it is usually more efficient to work with data divided into smaller time segments and transformed to the frequency domain, making use of the Fast Fourier Transform (FFT) \cite{FFT_algo} algorithm and parallel processing.
-The cross-spectral density (CSD) for a baseline $I$ of two detectors at time $t$ and frequency $f$ is defined as
+In practice, it is usually more efficient to work with data divided into smaller time segments and transformed to the frequency domain, making use of the Fast Fourier Transform (FFT)~\cite{FFT_algo} algorithm and parallel processing.
+In the case we consider here, the data are split into segments of equal duration $\tau$, where $\tau$ is much bigger than the light travel time between the two detectors but small enough so that detector response functions do not change significantly over the interval.
+The cross-spectral density (CSD) for a baseline $I$ of two detectors evaluated in time segment labeled $t$ and at frequency $f$ is defined as